weiss-lytics/Systems-Labs/shiori/README.md

 **Smart lifecycle** — Shiori quietly handles task housekeeping so you don't have to
 - Checking a task's first checklist item moves it to In Progress automatically
 - Checking the last checklist item moves it to Completed automatically, with a `completedAt` timestamp
-- Reopening a Completed task restores it to wherever it actually was before — never dumped back to Inbox
+- Reopening a Completed task restores it to wherever it actually was before — never dumped back to Inbox — and clears its due date only if that date had genuinely lapsed while it sat Completed; a blank, today, or future date is left untouched
 - A lightweight history log on every task records what changed and when (created, moved, completed, reopened, checklist/priority/due date changes)
 - All of this is undo-able and never blocks a manual move — automation only ever saves clicks, it doesn't take away control **Task panel**